nextflow-io/training/README.md

 Then you will need to login to either Github, GitLab or Bitbucket (and allow authorisation).

-Once you have signed in, gitpod will load:
+Once you have signed in, gitpod will load (skip prebuild, if asked):

 ![PNG](/asciidocs/img/gitpod.png)